Associate of Public Health Degree

-The associate degree program fully articulates with the bachelor of public health degree program offered at the main NMSU campus in the Department of Health Science, which also offers the master of public health in community health education at the graduate level.
-The courses in this associate of applied science in public health curriculum at DACC will meet the majority of NMSU’s general education degree requirements and are designed to give students a full overview of what public health and community health education practice is all about.
-There are no special admissions criteria for this program, but prospective majors should arrange an initial degree advising session with a health occupations faculty member in the Arts, Humanities and Social Sciences Division.
+The associate degree program fully articulates with the bachelor of public health program offered at NMSU-Las Cruces campus in the Department of Public Health Science, which also offers the master of public health at the graduate level.
+The courses in this associate of public health curriculum at DACC will meet the majority of NMSU’s General Education degree requirements and are designed to give students a full overview of public health and community health education.
+There are no special admissions criteria for this program, but prospective majors should arrange an initial degree advising session with a public health faculty member in the Arts, Humanities and Social Sciences Division.
 The faculty member will also be able to advise students regarding choices for elective courses.

-NOTE: The Associate Degree in Public Health may be obtained entirely online.
+NOTE: The Associate Degree in Public Health and the Community Health Worker Certificate may be obtained entirely online.